syegulalp/Akilang/language.md

 }
 ```

-Right now the options are little more than one-to-one correspondants to the optimization controls exposed through Aki's LLVM layer:
+Right now the available options are little more than one-to-one correspondants to the optimization controls exposed through Aki's LLVM layer:

 ### `loop_vectorize`